The early years in Tibet.

 Venerable Geshe Lobsang Choephel was born in Kham, East Tibet in 1970.
 From an early age, he had a strong natural tendency towards monastic life and wanted to dedicate his life to Dharma.
 In 1983, despite the objections from his father to his taking monastic vows, Geshe-la was ordained in the Drikung Kagyu order at Phechil Punchok Gompa close to Nemtsa, his place of birth.

 Shortly prior to Geshe-la’s ordination, Konchok Sherab, the great yogi from Amdo, vowed to reach Lhasa by prostrations; on his way he happened to pass by Nemtsa village.
 While in Nemtsa village, he was requested to perform the cutting hair tuft ceremony, giving Geshe-la the name Konchok Choephel.
 The Venerable Tulku Konchok Sherab is Geshe-la’s root guru.
 Thereafter, Geshe-la received the full ordination at Phechil Gompa.
 While there, he become the attendant of his principle teacher Venerable Yiknyen, who was an accomplished Drikung master of Phowa.
-After his teacher passed on, his uncle Lobsang Tapke, abbot of Rabten Gompa in Kham, exhorted him to join Sera Je monastery in Lhasa for higher philosophical studies, which he did in 1988.
+After his teacher passed away, his uncle Lobsang Tapke, abbot of Rabten Gompa in Kham, exhorted him to join Sera Je monastery in Lhasa for higher philosophical studies, which he did in 1988.
 His teacher in Sera Je, Geshe Senge Rinpoche gave him an additional name, Lobsang Choephel, which is how Geshe-la is better known.

 The escape to India.